Early Caliphate navy: Religious and political context

-The famous hadith regarding the prophecy and praise for naval expeditions sea narrated by Umm Haram widely considered to be one of the main driving force for early Muslim Arabs for the Jihad campaign on sea for later eras, particularly the conquest of Cyprus, which done by both Umm Haram and her husband, Ubadah, under the command of Muawiyah, while Allen Fromherz quoting verse:. for the implication of the motive of seaborne Jihad.
+The famous hadith regarding the prophecy and praise for naval expeditions sea narrated by Umm Haram widely considered to be one of the main driving force for early Muslim Arabs for the Jihad campaign on sea for later eras, particularly the conquest of Cyprus, which done by both Umm Haram and her husband, Ubadah, under the command of Mu'awiya, while Allen Fromherz quoting verse: Your Lord is He Who drives the ship for you through the sea, in order that you may seek of His bounty.
+Truly, He is ever Most Merciful towards you. for the implication of the motive of seaborne Jihad.

 The policy of the early caliphates, which spans from Rashidun until Umayyad dynasty, was to judiciously select with particular emphasis of early concept of territorial expansion of Jihad and spread of Islam as their main strategic aims.
 Blankinship regarded the military institution of the caliphate from the time of Rashidun and Umayyad as one element, at least until the end of the rule of the 10th Umayyad caliph, Hisham ibn Abd al-Malik.
 This is because the Rashidun caliphs, and the early Umayyad caliph, are still regarded Jihad expansion as their main religious and political motive.